MG Software.

 Why MG Software Bet on TypeScript Early

 We chose TypeScript as our primary language before it was the popular choice, and the reasons have only gotten stronger.
-Type safety catches entire categories of bugs at compile time instead of in production.
+Type safety catches entire categories of bugs at compile time instead of in production, a benefit that pairs well with strong testing frameworks.
 The developer experience with modern editors and AI tools is unmatched.
 And the ability to share code, types, and validation logic between frontend and backend eliminates a massive source of inconsistency.

 For our clients, this translates to faster delivery, fewer bugs in production, and lower maintenance costs.
 A typical e-commerce platform or logistics dashboard we build shares 40-60% of its type definitions between frontend and backend, which means changes propagate correctly and breaking changes are caught immediately.